ironSource/dslint/README.md

 DSLint
 ============

-A lightweight Android linter for Kotlin DSL aimed to solve the problem of verifying mandatory DSL properties at compile time.
+A lightweight Android linter for Kotlin DSL aimed to solve the problem of verifying mandatory DSL attributes at compile time.
 ---

 Usage